 Simplify your plan to the next 90 days

-1. Our regular existing clients
+1. Regular existing clients

-2. Our one-off project clients
+2. One-off project clients

-3. Our sporadic clients
+3. Sporadic clients

-4. Our past clients
+4. Past clients

-We brainstormed ideas created plans for each of these groups, both reactive (when clients are asking for refunds or stopping work) and proactive (getting in touch and making new offers).
+Together, we brainstormed ideas created plans for each of these groups, both reactive (when clients are asking for refunds or stopping work) and proactive (getting in touch and making new offers).